< return

 Keep all your working workflows and process builders until Salesforce pries them out of your org with a crowbar?
 While this may seem attractive to some, this approach does come with a productivity cost.

-Progress update on the ecosystem
+Progress update on the ecosystem.

 According to the 2023 edition of the Hubbl Diagnostics Benchmark Report, only 14% of declarative automation in the ecosystem is in Flow, which is only a 2% increase from the previous year.
 This slow pace of adoption means that many organizations risk falling behind their competitors.

-Why Salesforce Flow matters
+Why Salesforce Flow matters.

 Flows and triggers can significantly speed up your Salesforce org.
 In fact, our data shows that over 50% of Salesforce orgs could save more than 100 hours per year by migrating away from workflow and process builder.
 6% of orgs would save over 1000 hours!

 “Users like fast Salesforce orgs.
 Fast orgs increase adoption – and just make everyone happier.
-The Well-Architected team at Salesforce ran a detailed set of experiments on Flow runtime that shows, quantitatively, you need to rip out that old workflow and process to speed up your org – right now.”
+The Well-Architected team at Salesforce ran a detailed set of experiments on Flow runtime that shows, quantitatively, you need to rip out that old workflow and process to speed up your org – right now.” — Mike Bogan, Salesforce Ben Guest Author

 The bottom line is if you're still using Workflow Rules and Process Builder, you're missing out on a significant opportunity to improve your organization's efficiency.
 The impacts can be far reaching including: